punker76/jekyll.jkarger.de/now.md

 title    : What I’m doing now
 date     : 2016-09-15 22:00
 comments : true
-permalink: /now/
+permalink: /now
 ---

 ### Short bio

-Hey, I'm living and working in Germany by [Aachen](https://goo.gl/maps/YVPxbSf9SA42).
+Hey, I'm a husband with 3 wonderful kids and a amazing wife and I'm living and working in Germany by [Aachen](https://goo.gl/maps/YVPxbSf9SA42).
 I was born in east Germany [GDR](https://goo.gl/maps/Epnt9NBgNZp), so Yes, I'm also a refugee!

-I have [Diabetes mellitus type 1](https://en.wikipedia.org/wiki/Diabetes_mellitus_type_1) diagnosed on Jan 2015 by pure accident.
+Since January 2015 I have [Diabetes mellitus type 1](https://en.wikipedia.org/wiki/Diabetes_mellitus_type_1) which was diagnosed by pure accident.

 My day time goes on these things: